 “How is it,” the Detroit Free Press asks, “that Madigan has yet to be cast as the wise-cracking a) best friend b) office worker or c) martini-swilling mother-in-law in any of countless sitcoms?
 We’re thinking it’s because she’s so irreplaceable on the stage.
 She’s described as the funniest woman doing stand-up right now, but no gender qualifier is necessary.
 Along with Lewis Black, Brian Regan and Jim Gaffigan, she’s one of the funniest stand-up comedians of her generation.”

-The only comedian in the history of NBC’s Last Comic Standing to go unchallenged by any other comedian–meaning no comedian would say they were funnier than her, Kathleen was a top three finalist in Season 2 and a judge on Season 5.
-She has done live remotes and commentary on numerous shows including Dr. Phil, E!, TV Guide Network, VH1, ESPN 2 and The Tonight Show with Jay Leno.
+She remains the only comedian in the history of NBC’s Last Comic Standing to go unchallenged by any other comedian–meaning no comedian would say they were funnier than her.
+Madigan was a top three finalist in Season 2 and and a judge on Season 5.

-A favorite on nationally syndicated radio shows such as the The Bob and Tom Show and The Stephanie Miller Show, Kathleen is in constant rotation on SIRIUS-XM Radio and she is repeatedly voted the #1 audience favorite by listeners.
+She’s a favorite on nationally syndicated radio shows such as the The Bob and Tom Show and The Stephanie Miller Show.
+She’s also in constant rotation on SIRIUS-XM Radio and is repeated voted #1 audience favorite by listeners.

 Originally from St. Louis, Missouri Kathleen splits her time between the road, Los Angeles and Missouri.

 The View – ABC (2 appearances)

 The Tonight Show With Jay Leno – NBC (15 appearances)